-It was a first Group One success for Turner and a first outright success at the highest level by a female jockey in this country.
+It was a first Group One success for Hayley and a first outright success at the highest level by a woman in this country.
 Alex Greaves dead-heated in a Group One race, the Nunthorpe Stakes, on Ya Malak in 1997.

-The Darley July Cup gets underway at 4:40pm and will be featured on ITV’s main channel from 1:30pm.
+This year’s Darley July Cup gets underway at 4:25pm and will be featured on ITV’s main channel.
+Coverage of top-class action will start from 1:25pm at Newmarket, Ascot and York racecourses.